 Larval Survival

-A total of 9,605 larvae successfully hatched and were reared from Lake Superior and Lake Ontario across all incubation temperatures.
-Larval survival was highest at the 2.0°C incubation temperature and decreased with warming incubation temperatures in both Lake Superior and Lake Ontario (Figure 1).
-Mortality rates exceeded 94% for Lake Superior larvae incubated at 6.9 and 8.9°C (98.9 and 94.6%, respectively) and Lake Ontario larvae incubated at 8.9°C (97.4%).
-Larval survival was higher for Lake Ontario across all incubation temperature treatments, except 8.9°C, compared to Lake Superior.
-Lake Ontario larvae incubated at 2.0 and 4.4°C had similar survival rates (< 9% difference); however, Lake Superior larval survival decreased 21% from the 2.0° to 4.4°C incubation temperatures (Figure 1).
+A total of 9,605 larvae hatched and were reared from Lake Superior and Lake Ontario across all incubation temperatures.
+Larval survival was highest at the 2.0°C incubation temperature and decreased with warming incubation temperatures in both Lake Superior and Lake Ontario (XX% survival, Figure 1).
+Survival rates were XX% at 2.0°C, XX%W at 4.4°C, 1.1% at 6.9°C, and 5.4% at 8.9°C for Lake Superior larvae.
+SAME SENTENCE FOR LAKE ONTARIO.
+USE % SURVIVAL SO IT MATCHES FIGURE.
+YES IT’S BORING, BUT IT STATES THE RESULTS WHICH IS WHY PEOPLE ARE READING THE PAPER Larval survival was higher for Lake Ontario larvae across all incubation temperature treatments, except 8.9°C, compared to Lake Superior.
+Lake Ontario larvae incubated at 2.0 and 4.4°C had similar survival rates (< 9% difference).
+Lake Superior larval survival decreased 21% from the 2.0° to 4.4°C incubation temperatures (Figure 1).

 Larval Growth